Guheshp/client-devTinder/README.md

 - login and  data is coming properly in redux
 - navbar sgould be updated with photo
 - refactor code to add constant file +
+- should not have access to login page without authentication
+- if token is not present redirect to login page
+- logout